contaware/shell-docs-notes/README.md

 - If `cmd` is specified, `exec` replaces the shell with `cmd`, without creating a new process, thus the commands following the `exec` line will be ignored.

 - If `cmd` is not specified, any redirections take effect in the current shell.
-The redirections can be used to open, close or copy file descriptors (abbreviated with fd):
+The redirections can be used to open, close or copy a fd (file descriptor):

   ```bash
   exec 3< file    # open file as fd 3 for reading